kubeshop/tracetest/README.md

 # Features

+- Works out of the box with your existing OTel instrumentation, supporting [numerous backend trace datastores](https://docs.tracetest.io/supported-backends/), including Jeager and Grafana Tempo.
+In addition, supports adding Tracetest as an [additional pipeline](https://docs.tracetest.io/supported-backends/#using-tracetest-without-a-backend) via your OpenTelemetry Collector config.
+Tell us others backend datastores you want supported!
 - Supporting multiple ways of creating a test, including HTTP, GRPC and Postman Collections.
 - Visualize the changes you are making to your trace as you develop, enabling Observability-Driven Development.
-- [Adding assertions](https://kubeshop.github.io/tracetest/adding-assertions/) based on return data from trigger call and/or data contained in the spans in your distributed trace.
+- [Add assertions](https://docs.tracetest.io/adding-assertions/) based on return data from trigger call and/or data contained in the spans in your distributed trace.
-- Specifying which spans to check in assertions via the [advanced selector language](https://kubeshop.github.io/tracetest/advanced-selectors/).
+- Specify which spans to check in assertions via the [advanced selector language](https://docs.tracetest.io/advanced-selectors/).
-- Defining checks against the attributes in these spans, including properties, return status, or timing.
+- Define checks against the attributes in these spans, including properties, return status, or timing.
-- Tests can be created via graphical UI or via [YAML-based test definition file](https://kubeshop.github.io/tracetest/test-definition-file/).
+- Create tests via graphical UI or via [YAML-based test definition file](https://docs.tracetest.io/test-definition-file/).
 - Use the test definition file to [enable Gitops flows](https://tracetest.io/blog/integrating-tracetest-with-github-actions-in-a-ci-pipeline).
-- [Tracetest CLI](https://kubeshop.github.io/tracetest/command-line-tool/) allows importing & exporting tests, running tests, and more.
+- [Tracetest CLI](https://docs.tracetest.io/command-line-tool/) allows importing & exporting tests, running tests, and more.
-- Tests are [versioned](https://kubeshop.github.io/tracetest/versioning/) as the definition of the test is altered.
+- [Version tests](https://docs.tracetest.io/versioning/) as the definition of the test is altered.
-- Supports [numerous backend trace datastores](https://kubeshop.github.io/tracetest/architecture/), including Jeager and Grafana Tempo.
-Tell us which others you want!
 - Install can include [an example microservice](https://kubeshop.github.io/tracetest/pokeshop/) that is instrumented with OpenTelemetry to use as an example application under test.

 # Getting Started